lifewhere/english-dictionary-enhanced/README.md

 There are some more [examples here](https://github.com/lifewhere/english-dictionary-enhanced/blob/master/src/index.test.ts).

-The dictionary may take about 2000ms to load the data into memory, it doesn't use an external database/redis yet (nor is that planned, since most queries are fast enough, and the
+The dictionary may take about 2000ms to load the data into memory, it doesn't use an external database/redis yet (nor is that planned, since most queries are fast enough, and the underlying data doesn't change probably more than once a year).

+As of ve